 RSU awards included in Reported Pay will have a higher value reported under Realized Pay when the share price is higher at time of vesting.
 PSU award value realized is based on the PSU performance criteria achieved.
-Information on the Company's Performance Share Unit Plan is detailed on page 53.
+Information on the Company's Performance Share Unit Plan is detailed on page 51.
 This correlation indicates our performance metrics for Gibson's performance share units are appropriate and aligns with our "pay-for-performance" compensation philosophy.

-(1) Represents the closing trading price of shares on the TSX at time of vesting on March 15, 2022, which was \$24.36.
+(1) Represents the 30-day weighted average trading price of shares on March 20, 2023 which was \$22.96.